Shopify/hydrogen/.changeset/heavy-coins-tickle.md

 ---
-'@shopify/hydrogen': patch
+'@shopify/hydrogen': major
 ---

-💥 Change the behaviour of `createContentSecurityPolicy` where the custom rules passed in will extends the default Shopify and development domains instead of overriding them.
+Custom rules passed to `createContentSecurityPolicy` now extend the default Shopify and development domains, instead of overriding them